Lost Highway Tour: Background

 During the opening concert in Prudential Center in Newark, New Jersey on October 25, 2007, Jon Bon Jovi announced that the band was starting a world tour with 10 shows in Prudential Center.
 The next day, record company Island confirmed through official press release on their web site Jon's statement and also announcing that band will visit Canada, United States, Japan, New Zealand, England, Ireland, Scotland, Germany, the Netherlands, Austria, among other countries.
 Label also announced dates for Canadian, Japanese and United States concerts on same day.
 Jon's world tour announcement, interview and concert footage was available for free to the media to download at 12:01 AM EST on Friday, October 26, 2007, through Bon Jovi's profile on The NewsMarket's official website.
 To mark the launch of the world tour, video album Lost Highway: The Concert (2007) was screened in over 100 movie theaters for one night only on November 6, 2007.
 MaxMouth has partnered with AEG Live to produce the premier Web TV series "On the Road with Bon Jovi" and filmed all Bon Jovi concerts in Prudential Center in Newark from October 25 to November 11, 2007.
 They released five webisodes that premiered independently on several biggest web portals, including maxmouth.com.
 "On the Road with Bon Jovi" also included exclusive interviews and performances by My Chemical Romance, Big & Rich, Gretchen Wilson, Daughtry and All American Rejects, who appeared as supporting acts during 10 night stands.
 Once each webisode premiered, it was reverted to Bon Jovi's official website and remained inside custom co-branded MaxMouth & Bon Jovi video player.

 Bon Jovi also performed for the first time in Australia since 1995.
 Tickets for Australian concerts went on sale in morning of November 15, 2007, and tickets for Sydney and Melbourne were sold in couple of minutes.
 Due to the overwhelming demand, second and final show was added at Sydney's Acer Arena on January 22, 2008.
 Since three concerts at Air Canada Centre on December 6, 2007, December 7, 2007, and March 10, 2008, quickly sold out, Bon Jovi also added a fourth concert for March 12, 2008 and fifth for March 13, 2008, making them the first act to ever play five concerts on the same tour at Air Canada Centre.

+The band was scheduled to begin rehearsals at the NIU Convocation Center of the Northern Illinois University the same day that gunman Steven Kazmierczak opened fire on campus, killing five students, wounding 21 others, and subsequently killing himself.
+The band canceled the rehearsals and Jon Bon Jovi conveyed sympathies for the victims.